- 6 tablespoons olive oil, divided

 - 1 bay leaf

 1) In a large stock pot, heat 3 tablespoons olive oil over medium to med-high heat.
-Season chicken "to taste" with a bit of garlic powder, onion powder, salt and pepper.
+Season chicken with a bit of salt and pepper.
 Cook chopped chicken until no longer pink (maybe 4-5 minutes).
 Remove and set aside.

 3) Whisk in 3 tablespoons of flour and a splash or two of chicken broth for about 2 minutes (until it forms a golden brown paste).
-(Note: the point of this step is to cook the flour a bit and create a thickening paste to the broth.)
 Whisk in the rest of chicken broth a little at a time, making sure lumps don't form.
+(Cooking Note: The point of this step is to cook the flour a bit and create a thickening paste to the broth.
+If you are using the Homemade Whole Wheat Egg Noodles from our Recipe Index, you can skip this step.)

 4) Add vegetables, bay leaves, basil, oregano, salt and pepper (go shy on this since you can add more at the end) and let simmer for 5-10 minutes.